THE UPRISE COLLECTIVE

 When: The second Tuesday of each month from 10:30-11:30am PST

 What: Disability Justice Coffee Hour is a casual social event for Disabled people.
 We gather monthly to talk about Disability issues, or whatever we feel like.
 Join us!
-ASL and CART provided.
+ASL and auto-captioning provided.
+Please email with any additional access needs.

 *This is a space designed for and by Disabled people.
 UPRISE puts on other events for non-Disabled people, not-yet Disabled people, and caregivers.
 Check out our pages on Reawakening and Reimagining, Feed Our People Project, or KidsRise for more info.